Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-In this section we present our main deterministic algorithm that maintains an MIS under edge insertions and deletions.
-Our deterministic distributed algorithm is inspired at a high-level by the sequential algorithm given in~\cite{GuptaK18} that partitions the vertices into \emph{high-degree} and \emph{low-degree} vertices, while giving priority to the low-degree vertices to be in the MIS.
+In this section, we present our main deterministic algorithm that maintains an MIS under edge insertions and deletions.
+Our deterministic distributed algorithm is inspired at a high-level by the sequential algorithm given in~\cite{GuptaK18} that partitions the vertices into \emph{high-degree} and \emph{low-degree} vertices, while giving priority to the low-degree vertices to be included in the MIS.
+Because each vertex does not have access to the precise value of $m$ (neither $\mmax$ nor $\mavg$), instead we partition the vertices based on information from the local neighborhood of each vertex.
+We update the degree designations of each vertex as its local neighborhood changes.
+We provide our full algorithm in the next few sections.